hazelcast/spring-data-hazelcast/README.md

 # License

-Hazelcast is available under the Apache 2 License.
+Hazelcast is available under the Hazelcast Community License.
 Please see the Licensing appendix for more information.

 # Copyright